PacoteJS/pacote/packages/bloom-search/README.md

 Document search using [Bloom filters](../bloom-filter/README.md).

+This module was created to support basic full-text search on static sites where a backend-supported search feature isn't possible, and loading a complete index on the client is too expensive.

-Bloom filters relax result accuracy for space efficiency.
-With Bloom filters, false positive matches are possible, but false negatives are not.
+Bloom filters are used because they trade result accuracy for space efficiency.
+With them, false positive matches are possible, but false negatives are not.
 That is to say, its responses are either a _certain miss_ or a _possible match_.

-This module was created to support basic full-text search on static sites where a backend-supported search feature isn't possible, and loading a complete index on the client is too expensive.

-With it, you can build a simple document search index that is smaller than inverted indices at the cost of occasionally returning matches for words that are not present in any document.
+They allow building a simple document search index that is smaller than inverted indices at the cost of occasionally returning matches for words that are not present in any document.
 This error rate can be adjusted to improve search quality.

 ## Installation